-Denise McGill is director, producer and principal cinematographer.
+Denise McGill is director, producer and director of photography.
 Ms. McGill is a photojournalist with a focus on migration, faith and multicultural issues.
 She worked as a staff photographer for daily newspapers until earning a spot as an overseas correspondent for the award-winning magazine The Commission.
 She went on assignment to 25 countries in three years.
 She now shoots photos and video, and teaches at University of South Carolina’s School of Journalism & Mass Communications.

 Sherard Duvall is producer and editor.
-He is a film and messaging professional from Columbia, S.C.
-He specializes in visual storytelling, film education, media strategy, diversity consulting and is an advocate of Hip-Hop culture.
-He is an accomplished editor, director, and producer for commercial and documentary projects for VH1, Discovery Channel, MTV, BET, The Mungo Companies, the American Cancer Society and many more.
-He is currently owner and executive producer at OTR Films and is a 2001 University of South Carolina graduate.
+He is an accomplished editor, director and producer for projects for VH1, Discovery Channel, MTV, BET, American Cancer Society and more.
+He specializes in visual storytelling, media literacy, marketing communication and is an advocate of hip-hop culture.
+He is also the owner and executive producer at OTR Films and is a 2001 University of South Carolina graduate.

 Eric Crawford is the Director of Music.
 He has done extensive field recordings of traditional music and Negro spirituals on Gullah islands.
 His transcriptions are held at the Folklife Center at the Library of Congress.
-In 2013, he participated in the Saint Helena Island Gullah Spirituals project, which was a collaborative effort among scholars and students to preserve and foster the study of the earliest recorded Negro spirituals.
-In 2014, The Atheneaum Press released a CD of his field recordings and accompanying booklet to the general public.
-Dr. Crawford is currently working on his book on the Saint Helena Island spirituals entitled De Ole Sheep Done Know De Road: In Search of the Gullah Spiritual, and he is conducting field recordings on historic Sandy Island, SC.
-He also composes jazz and gospel music, and works with modern gospel choirs.
+In 2013, he supervised the Saint Helena Island Gullah Spirituals project, and the recordings were published by The Atheneaum Press on the DVD Gullah: The Voice of an Island.
+A master pianist, Crawford composes jazz and gospel music, and he directs several modern gospel choirs.

 Ron Daise is a Story Consultant.
 He is best known as the star and cultural consultant of the television series Gullah Gullah Island.
 Now he is involved extensively as a writer, songwriter and Gullah culture preservationist.
 He currently works as Vice President for Creative Education at Brookgreen Gardens in Murrells Inlet.
 Daise is past chairman of the federal Gullah Geechee Cultural Heritage Corridor Commission, and he has written several books about Gullah culture.
 He is a recipient of the South Carolina Folk Heritage Award, given for lifetime achievement and excellence in folk art that has enriched the lives of the people in their community and state; South Carolina Order of the Palmetto, the state’s highest honor; and the South Carolina African American Heritage Commission’s Lifetime Achievement Award.